DarrenF-1/Rowe_CCC_Commented_Disassembly/rowem_emulator/README.md

 >  y

-At thta point, the emulator should boot up.
+At that point, the emulator should boot up.
 On subsequent runs (after properly exiting rowem, so that a "ram.bin" file gets created) you may answer "n" to the first prompt.
 In that case, rowem will load the prior RAM contents from "ram.bin", and you may also answer "n" to the 2nd prompt.
 This will simulate powering the jukebox on after being powered off (with a functional battery in the CCC).

 The _rowem_ display consists of:
  - Top row: the (4) 3-digit LED 7-segment displays on the top of the jukebox,